 Is a 3rd DWI in Texas the same as a Third-Degree Felony DWI?

-Yes, a 3rd DWI in Texas is also considered a third-degree felony.
-However, a third-DUI conviction is not the only DWI charge that can rise to the level of a third-degree felony.
+Yes — a 3rd DWI in Texas is classified as a third-degree felony.
+However, a third DWI conviction is not the only DWI charge that can rise to the level of a third-degree felony.
+Certain DWI charges become a third-degree felony even without prior convictions:

 Defenses to DWI Charges in Texas

-In some cases, a legal defense can defeat an element of the offense and influence the prosecutor to reduce or dismiss your charges.
+In many cases, a legal defense can defeat an element of the offense or suppress the prosecution’s best evidence, and influence the prosecutor to reduce or dismiss your charges.
+On a third-offense case, the defenses that tend to work are technical and early, usually at the motion-to-suppress stage, months before trial.

 The prosecutor needs to prove that you were operating the vehicle while under the influence of drugs or alcohol.
 Legal defenses that may apply to DWI charges include: